CBPFGMS/bi_doc/Dataviz/CBPF Data Hub/Allocation flow.md

-# CBPF by year
+# Allocation flow

-Data visualisation hosted at: https://cbpf.data.unocha.org/?#byyear_heading
+Data visualisation hosted at: https://cbpf.data.unocha.org/#netfunding_heading

 ## Introduction

 ### Purpose

-**CBPF by year** is a mixed chart that shows both contributions and allocations, having as the central point those two totals.
-The contributions are divided by donors, and the allocations are divided on the first level in Standard and Reserve.
-For both allocation sources, the second level divides those values by funds.

-This dataviz allows a the user to quickly compare the contributions and allocations figures, as well as comparing the breakdown for donors (contributions) and allocation sources plus funds (allocations).
+**Allocation flow** is a data visualization that shows the flow of allocated values from the funds to the implementing partners, or direct partners, which are the direct recipients from the funds, and to sub-implementing partners, which receive funds from direct partners.

+The implementing partners, or direct partners, may or may not transfer part of their funds to sub-implementing partners, or indirect partners.
+These sub-implementing partners can be the same or a different partner type (National NGO, International NGO, UN Agency, Red Cross/Red Crescent Society).

 ### Data encoding

-This charts uses a sankey diagram for depicting the contribution and allocation values.
+This charts uses a sankey diagram for depicting both the flow from funds to the implementing partners, that sit in the middle of the chart, and from these implementing partners to the sub-implementing partners (if any), that sit on the right hand side of the chart.
 The width of each ribbon encodes the total donated/allocated.

+As the funds may not be transferred to sub-implementing partners, for easiest comparison, the amount kept by the implementing partners is repeated on the right hand side of the sankey diagram.
+On that area, a color encoding is used: gray for direct partners, red for sub-implementing partners.

 ### Interactivity